What Should You Do When You Get A Settlement Agreement?

-In many circumstances, you will not know that you are being offered a Settlement Agreement.
-However, there are many who will enter into something called ‘pre-termination negotiations’ these are also known as ‘protected conversations’ These conversations allow for employers to have open and frank “off the record” conversations with an employee about their employment and possible termination.
+In many circumstances, before offering a settlement agreement, employers will enter into something called ‘pre-termination negotiations’.
+These are also known as ‘protected conversations’ and they allow for employers to have open and frank “off the record” conversations with an employee about their employment and possible termination.

-Whilst you are in this meeting, it is important to glean as much information as you can as to your employers situation and why they are considering offering a settlement agreement and how and severance and termination package is calculated.
+If you are in a “protected conversation” meeting, it is important to obtain as much information as you can as to your employers situation and why they are considering offering a settlement agreement and how and severance and termination package is calculated.

-These protected conversations are off the record and are completely protected, and anything that is said in this cannot be used by either party in an unfair dismissal claim.
-There are exceptions to this, for example in discrimination cases and whistleblowing cases.
+These protected conversations are off the record and are completely protected, and anything that is discussed in these meetings cannot usually be used by either party in an unfair dismissal claim.
+There are however some exceptions to this, for example in discrimination cases and whistleblowing cases.

 At Seatons, we offer a free, no obligation chat with one of our friendly team who will be able to tell you the next steps.
-We pride ourselves on being the ‘friendly professionals’.
-We also offer a fast service which will leave you with peace of mind and the ability to get on with things.
+We pride ourselves on being known as the ‘friendly professionals.
+We also offer a fast and outstanding legal service to get matters sorted out with as little fuss as possible.

 We understand that this can be a difficult time for you and your family.
 We endeavour to be supportive, friendly and most importantly use our expertise to ensure that you get the result you deserve.